 If you’re trying to choose between the two, you may want to go with Ahrefs’ platform.
 According to Ahrefs, its platform found 2,376% more results compared to Google alerts when the same ten alerts were run on both platforms over seven days.

 You may also want to factor cost into your choice.
 Google Alerts is a free platform whereas Ahrefs Alerts requires users to subscribe and pay.

 Finally, capabilities may play a role in your decision.
 Google Alerts will monitor for the use of designated keywords and phrases while Ahrefs Alerts will keep an eye out for the same things as well as monitor for new backlinks to the websites and individual web pages you choose.

 Link Building Tool #6: HARO

 HARO is a website that provides journalists with a database of sources for various stories they may want to cover.
 How does that help you with your link building campaign?
 You can sign up for HARO and receive alerts about questions and opportunities submitted by journalists.
 If you answer a question and a reporter uses your quote, you’ll receive credit in the finished piece.

 Since journalists tend to link to their sources, this means you’ll earn valuable links from respected news outlets.
 “The New York Times,” Fox News and “The Wall Street Journal’ are just a few of the outlets that use HARO.

-And, to see more options, learn about the top backlink checker tools.
+To see more options, learn about the top backlink checkers and other link building tools.